 Life isn't always easy coming home after our troops endure the stresses of deployment.
-A difficult deployment can leave veterans physically and emotionally drained.
+A difficult tour of duty can leave veterans physically and emotionally drained.
 Often, members of the military come home with the knowledge that they will also have to return for a second deployment.

 The VA provides a service called Vet Centers that can serve as a guide for both combat veterans and their families.
 Vet Centers offer a wide range of counseling, outreach and referral services all over the country.

-In specific situations when a veteran suffers from post traumatic stress disorder, the National Center for PTSD works with you to apply the latest therapeutic resources.
-Post traumatic stress occurs after a life threatening event that can lead to anything for severe nightmares to flashbacks and isolation.
+In specific situations when a veteran suffers from post-traumatic stress disorder, the National Center for PTSD works with you to apply the latest therapeutic resources.
+Post-traumatic stress can occur after a life-threatening event that can lead to anything from severe nightmares to flashbacks and isolation.

-VA has an online resources called AboutFace which allows you to watch videos of veterans explaining the process of realizing they had PTSD, seeking help and receiving treatment.
+VA has an online resource called AboutFace which allows you to watch videos of veterans explaining the process of realizing they had PTSD, seeking help and receiving treatment.